Trainable Weight Averaging: Accelerating Training and Improving Generalization: Numerical Experiments

-\textbf{Experimental Results.} We first investigate the experiments on CIFAR datasets.
-The original training schedule contains 200 epochs and we take the first 100 epoch explorations for TWA.
-The results are given in Table \ref{table-cifar}.
-It can be observed that TWA achieves better performance compared to regular SGD training with a significantly reduced generalization gap.
-For instance, we attain $1.52\%$ accuracy improvement on CIFAR-100 with VGG-16 while the generalization gap is reduced by $9.56\%$.
-This suggests that a better solution could already be composed using these historical solutions without further training by more delicate learning rates, which instead may bring overfitting problems and harm the generalization.
-By comparisons, we also apply SWA to average these samples, which shows degraded performance due to the existence of estimation error.
-Apart from the good performance in accuracy, TWA also manifests its great potential in improving the training efficiency: we use only $10$ epochs to complete the convergence, while the regular SGD needs $100$ epochs.
-As TWA and SGD have nearly the same computation overhead per epoch, the time-saving is around $45\%$ in TWA.
+\paragraph{Results.} We first investigate the experiments on CIFAR datasets.
+The base training schedule contains 200 epochs and we take the first 100 epochs' explorations for TWA.
+The results are given in Table~\ref{table-cifar}.
+It can be observed that TWA achieves comparable or even better performance compared to regular SGD training with a significant reduction in the generalization gap.
+For instance, TWA-v attains $1.81\%$ accuracy improvement on CIFAR-100 with VGG-16, while the generalization gap is reduced by $9.09\%$.
+This suggests that a better solution could already be composed by weighted averaging these historical solutions without further training at finer learning rates, which may otherwise lead to overfitting problems and harm generalization.
+In comparison, we also apply SWA to average these samples, which shows degraded performance due to the existence of estimation error.
+Compared to TWA-t, TWA-v achieves much better performance in both test accuracy and generalization gap, confirming the effectiveness of using the validation set to optimize the coefficients.
+Notably, such improvement is more obvious on ViT-S/4, where TWA-v outperforms TWA-t by 1.93\%.